d-flood/criticus/README.md

 - This table is a simplification of the output from the open-cbgm.
 The full output can saved or viewed in the following ways:
   1. "Save as CSV" will save the data as a CSV file that can then be opened in Excel or any spreadsheet software.
   2. "View Plain Text" opens a popup with the full text output of the open-cbgm as one would see when operating the CLI. ![Screenshot of plain text output of the "Compare Witnesses" tab](images/open-cbgm/compare_witnesses_plain_text_screenshot.png)

+#### Export XML Collation File to DOCX (Microsoft Word)
+This feature is working and ready, detailed instructions to come...

 #### More features of the open-cbgm will be added over time.